-Large menus are posted outside chain restaurants and western versions of international cuisine, with high price tags included.
+Large menus are posted outside chain restaurants and western versions of international cuisine, with high price tags at fine dining eateries included.

 To move away from the Italian and Brazilian cuisines, move further down the blocks.
 The real Mexican gems (and lower prices) are found further away from the town center.

 While Cancun’s Hotel Zone layout isn’t great for window shopping restaurants, eateries are helpfully gathered in one place here.

 If you’re a fan of smaller-scale establishments, taco shops, vegan restaurants and cute cafés, Playa del Carmen is perfect.